RobSalazar/Project-4/README.md

 - - -

 ## Correlation
 Before we ran multiple machine learning algorithms we used a correlation heatmap to zero-in on exactly which features we wanted to use.
 It was simple using seaborn to create a heatmap to find the points of correlation between all of our different features.
 The features we ended up using were (in order): aphelion distance, perihelion, semi-major axis, eccentricity, delta-velocity, period (how long it takes for 1 revolution around the sun), minimum orbit intersection distance, and diameter.
 Of all of these features, diameter seemed to be the feature that correlated the most to an asteroids profitability.
-For a visual reprentation of all of these features visit [this](https://public.tableau.com/app/profile/christopher.uranga/viz/AsteroidVisualizations/Diameter) tableau public page to see.
+For a visual representation of all of these features visit [this](https://public.tableau.com/app/profile/christopher.uranga/viz/AsteroidVisualizations/Diameter) tableau public page to see.
 Below is the heatmap we created to visually see all of this.

 <p align="center">
   <img src="images/heat_map.PNG" />